Chicken Congee Recipe | A Healing Hearty Soup

 Instructions

-• Add the chicken, garlic, ginger, and 2 cups of broth to a small pot.
+• Add the chicken, rice, garlic, ginger, and 2 cups of broth to a small pot.

-• Bring this mixture to a boil, and turn the heat down to medium-low.
+• Bring to a boil, and turn the heat down to medium-low.

-• Gently simmer for one hour, stirring every 10 to 15 minutes.
-See notes below.
+• Gently simmer for one hour, stirring frequently.

-• About 15 minutes before the soup is done, remove 1/3 cup of the hot broth from the pot.
-See notes below.
+• 5 minutes before the soup is done, remove 1/3 cup of the hot broth from the pot and slowly drizzle it into the bowl with the egg, Constantly whisking.
+See notes in post.

 Nutrition